Basic Scientific Research

 This objective of research strand is to develop more effective and safer approaches to the provision of effective analgesia for acute pain, particularly acute postoperative pain.
 A major current focus is on the development and ongoing characterisation of the Transversus Abdominus Plane block, and determination of the utility of ultrasound as a means to enhance the efficacy and safety of regional blockade.

-Principal Investigators: Dr John McDonnell
+Principal Investigators: Dr. John McDonnell and Prof. John Laffey

-Research Fellow: Dr Olivia Finnnerty
+Research Fellow: Dr. Olivia Finnnerty

 Ongoing Clinical Projects